farajshuaib/angular-cubit/readme.md

-# Angular Cubit-Like State Management
+# Angular Cubit State Management

 ## Overview
 This library provides a lightweight and intuitive state management solution for Angular applications, inspired by Flutter's Cubit.
 It leverages RxJS for reactivity and ensures type-safe state handling with immutability through a copyWith method.
 Ideal for developers seeking a streamlined approach to managing state without the overhead of more complex libraries.